We have only five rules, so they should be easy to remember and follow.1. Use your real name.

 Personal attacks are unacceptable, and members are encouraged to flag such posts, or alert the moderators

 .
 Difference in opinions are welcome.
 Pointing fingers and disqualifying people is not.
-Do not present an opinion as fact, or post an opinion over and over.
+Do not present an opinion as fact, or post a point over and over.
 For further reading on what our standards are, please refer to the Contributor Covenant Code of Conduct

 .4.
 Flag responsibly.